rohitkotha10/Eisen/README.md

 OpenGL Application.

 ## Build Instructions
-Build Solution and set Sandbox as startup project to test a scene.
+Build Solution and set any of the projects other than Eisen as startup project to test it.

 ## Third Party Libraries and Dependencies
 - glfw
 - glad
+- stb image loader

 ## Resources and Reference Links
 - OpenGL Superbible book